 |ICS Elective||(2)||ICS Elective||(2)|

 Students are required, with the exception of the first semester, to participate in local church activities.

-- All transfer students from other accredited seminaries must have a GPA of at least 3.0 (B or 83.5%), and apply according to the Scholastic Regulations.
+- All transfer students from other accredited seminaries must have a GPA of at least 3.0 (B or 83.5%), and complete an application in accordance with the Scholastic Regulations.

-- Complete 64 semester units of course work with GPA of at least 2.0 (C or 75%).
+- Complete 64 semester units of coursework with a GPA of at least 2.0 (C or 75%).

-- Attend the seminary retreat at least one time during the program.
+- Attend the seminary retreat at least once during the program.